Particular/docs.particular.net/tutorials/quickstart/tutorial.md

 If you've already experienced the benefits of messaging, check out our [NServiceBus step-by-step tutorial](/tutorials/nservicebus-step-by-step/).

+{{NOTE:
+* If you haven't read about NServiceBus yet, we recommend to first [check this overview](https://particular.net/nservicebus).
-NOTE: It is recommended to keep the [glossary of messaging terms](/nservicebus/concepts/glossary.md) at hand to easily understand any new concepts introduced in the tutorial.
+* While following this tutorial, it is recommended to keep the [glossary of messaging terms](/nservicebus/concepts/glossary.md) at hand to easily understand any new concepts.
+}}

 ## Download demo